-Today the best interests of the child and the joint custody legislation doctrine have became the norm in the United States and Europe respectively.
+Today the best interests of the child and the joint custody legislation doctrine have become the norm in the United States and Europe respectively.
 As stated earlier in this article the majority of the courts in the U.S., have ruled that the tender years presumption violates the 14th Amendment.
-Co-parenting and shared custody arrangements are now the norm for preventing the affected children from growing up with one parent’s influence (this tends to produce more well-adjusted children).
+Co-parenting and shared custody arrangements are now the norms for preventing the affected children from growing up with one parent’s influence (this tends to produce more well-adjusted children).

 Because our society today is different from what it was in the 20th century, the child custody law has needed to change.
 The tender years doctrine made much sense when mothers stayed at home and fathers worked, but that isn’t the case today.

 Both women and men share equal rights at the workplace, and therefore the same principle should be applied when it comes to parental responsibility.
 Meaning that both the mother and father have rights to the legal and physical custody of their children.
 Shared custody is an appropriate and natural evolution in the child custody law.